-- (a) Approval authority generally.
-The county administrator or his/her designee, and the director or his/her designee, shall have authority to approve procurement related documents and instruments articulated in section 2-62 in accordance with the specified delegated financial authority limits under this division.
-Additionally, the director will have the authority to approve the following procurement documents: amendments for scrivener's errors or name changes, Purchase Orders (after the necessary approval process from the appropriate authority if not within the director's designated financial limit), solicitation documents including addendums, award and ranking notices, and notice to cure letters. - (b) Award of contracts.
-Any board contract, which has a value of \$150,000.00 or less in a fiscal or calendar year may be awarded and subsequently extended by the director, or if the director is unavailable, his/her designee; a contract to be awarded which does not exceed \$250,000.00 in a fiscal or calendar year may be awarded and subsequently extended by the county administrator or his/her designee; a contract to be awarded which exceeds \$250,000.00 in a fiscal or calendar year may be awarded and subsequently extended by the county administrator or his/her designee; a contract to be awarded which exceeds \$250,000.00 in a fiscal or calendar year may be awarded only by the board. - (c) Rejection of bids/proposals.
-The director may reject any or all bids/proposals or parts of bids/proposals, at any stage of the procurement process, when the public interest will be served. - (d) Contract extensions.
-Any price adjustments or contract extensions included in a current contract awarded by the board, may be exercised and approved at the option of the county administrator or his/her designee, if, after review of the budget and past performance under the contract, the county administrator determines in his/her sole discretion that exercising those contract provisions is in the best interests of the county.
-The county administrator shall thereafter place a receipt and file a report on the consent agenda of the board at least quarterly.
+- (a) Approval Authority Generally.
+The county administrator or his/her designee and the Director or his/her designee, shall have authority to approve procurement related documents and instruments articulated in section 2-62 in accordance with the specified delegated financial authority limits under this division. - (b) Award of Contracts.
+Any Board contract, which has a value of \$100,000.00 or less in a fiscal or calendar year may be awarded and subsequently extended by the Director, or if the Director is unavailable, his/her designee; a contract to be awarded which does not exceed \$250,000.00 in a fiscal or calendar year may be awarded and subsequently extended by the county administrator or his/her designee; a contract to be awarded which exceeds \$250,000.00 in a fiscal or calendar year may be awarded only by the Board. - (c) Rejection of Bids/Proposals: The county administrator may reject any or all bids/proposals or parts of bids/proposals, at any stage of the procurement process, when the public interest will be served.
+The Director, within his/her delegated financial approval authority, may reject any or all bids/proposals or parts of bids/proposals, at any stage of the procurement process, when the public interest will be served. - (d) Contract Extensions.
+Awards made by the Board will include authority for all subsequent contract extensions.
+The aforementioned contract extension shall be approved at the option of the county administrator if, after review of past performance under the contract, the county administrator determines in his/her sole discretion that contract extension is in the best interests of the County.
+The county administrator shall thereafter place a receipt and file a report that the contract has been extended on the consent agenda of the Board at least quarterly.